-Example 2: Two 1% hyaluronic acid serums with the same six ingredients but serum A has the hyaluronic acid as the second ingredient and serum B has the hyaluronic acid as the fifth ingredient.
+Example 2: Two 1% strength hyaluronic acid serums with the same six ingredients but serum A has the hyaluronic acid as the second ingredient and serum B has the hyaluronic acid as the fifth ingredient.
 Which one is going the be the most effective and has the highest concentration of hyaluronic acid?

 Yes, of course it's serum A as hyaluronic acid is higher on the ingredient list.
 They both have a 1% strength of hyaluronic but it exists in a higher concentration in serum A as indicated in it being listed second on the ingredient list and as opposed to being the fifth ingredient in the formula.

-Read & compare ingredient labels so you know that you are getting the purest, most effective HA serum.
+Read & compare ingredient labels so that you know that you are getting the purest, most effective HA serum.
 Each ingredient is listed on the label from highest amount or most abundant to weakest or least amount.
 For your quick reference, we have compiled a list of some of the most popular hyaluronic serums on the market to help you distinguish and compare between formulas.

 COMPARE POPULAR HYALURONIC ACID SERUM INGREDIENT LISTS: